Ph.D. Brown University (2012)

 B.A.
 Bates College

-Chris received his PhD from Brown University in 2011 where he was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
-He joined the English Department at Ithaca College in 2011, and teaches introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, and on the emergent genre of the global novel and its relationship to the terrorist imaginary.
+Chris received his PhD from Brown University in 2012 where he was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
+He joined the English Department at Ithaca College in 2011, and teaches introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, and on the emergent genre of the global novel.
+He is the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
+Now in its eighth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.
+He is the founder of The Global Modernism Symposium, which he co-organized with Ithaca's Professor Jennifer Spitzer.

 Spring 2013: Approaches to Literary Studies (The Agony and Ecstasy of Theory)*; Honors Program Seminar: The Novel and the Terrorist Aesthetic*